 Tired of the cold wait, Nepal quake survivors rebuild

-A Nepalese boy plays with a ball in front of a house damaged by the 2015 earthquake in Bhaktapur, Nepal, Wednesday, Jan.
-4, 2017.
-People who lost their homes in the devastating earthquake that hit Nepal nearly two years ago are tired of waiting for help to rebuild.
+" People who lost their homes in the devastating earthquake that hit Nepal nearly two years ago are tired of waiting for help to rebuild.
+The slow pace of distributing government grant money for rebuilding has left many people to spend their second winter without a home.

 Comments